-The unit enables students to make critically informed comments on questions of environmental sustainability and to understand the importance of environmental health to support the needs of all people.
+This unit enables students to make critically informed comments on questions of environmental health to support the needs of all people.

-Career Options: Professional Guides, Environmental Scientists, Ecotourism, National Parks Officers, Outdoor Adventure Officers, Outdoor Education Teachers, Outdoor Environment Administration, Outdoor Environment Management, Aged Care, Dietician, Youth Worker, Health Promotion Officer.
+Career options: Professional Guides, Environmental Scientists, Ecotourism, National Parks Officer, Outdoor Adventure Officers, Outdoor Education teacher, Outdoor Environment Administration, Outdoor Environment Management, Aged Care, Dietician, Youth Worker, Health Promotion officer.

 Year 12 Outdoor Education and Environmental studies

 Outdoor and Environmental develops students’ understandings of outdoor environments and the ways in which humans interact with, relate to and have impacted outdoor environments over time.

 This includes environments both local and further afield, that range in health from protected wilderness to those heavily impacted by human practices.

 The study enables students to make critically informed comments an outdoor environmental issues, including asking questions about environmental sustainability and human connections to Country, both past and present.
 Students are able to understand the importance of change to environmental health from human or natural influences.

 Unit 3: Relationships with outdoor environments

 The focus of this unit is the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
 Case studies of a range of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia over 60,000 years.